Oklahoma's congressional districts: Current districts and representatives

+Oklahoma’s congressional districts are an example of a partisan gerrymander, in this case favouring the Republican Party, which has full control over redistricting in the state.
+Oklahoma County has a very evenly split partisan composition and had a population almost exactly equal to that needed for a single congressional district, but in 2021 redistricting, Republican state legislators ‘split’ the county to ensure that all five congressional districts leaned Republican.

 Historical and present district boundaries

 Table of United States congressional district boundary maps in the State of Oklahoma, presented chronologically.
 All redistricting events that took place in Oklahoma between 1973 and 2013 are shown.